 We estimated a series of regressions and other tests to assess the evidence for our theories.
-Table 5 provides OLS estimation results using 1999 patents per 100,000 people as the dependent variable.
+Table 5 provides ordinary least squares estimation results using 1999 patents per 100,000 people as the dependent variable.
 The results provide ample evidence in support of our theory.
 The coefficient on the creativity-density interaction term from this regression is positive (2792.2) and significant, as expected.
 This result lends weight to our hypothesis that the density of creative workers facilitates innovation.
-Furthermore, we might be interested in the marginal effects of the Composite Density Index and 1990 Percent Super-Creative Employment on 1999 patents per 100,000 people.
+Furthermore, we might be interested in the marginal effects of the composite density index and 1990 percent supercreative employment on 1999 patents per 100,000 people.
 To recover these marginal effects, we compute the respective coefficients with all other variables at their means.
-When this is done, we observe that the Composite Density Index coefficient is now positive (30.96), and the Creative Capital coefficient is also positive (222.9).
+When this is done, we observe that the composite density index coefficient is now positive (30.96), and the creative capital coefficient is also positive (222.9).
 These results both align with our theories.

 An unexpected result is that the percentage of scientists and engineers appears to have a negative impact on 1999 patents per 100,000.
 Several explanations are available.
-As Chapple et al (2004) point out, metropolitan areas with high employment shares in "high-tech" occupations are often smaller, emergent regions like Austin or Raleigh-Durham.
-Such places may not be sufficiently diversified occupationally to engender high rates of inventive activity.
-Chapple et al conclude that high-tech employment share measures may thus penalize larger cities with a large number of hightech occupations but with a more diversified economy.
+As Chapple et al. (2004) point out, metropolitan areas with high employment shares in high-tech occupations are often smaller, emergent regions such as Austin or Raleigh-Durham.
+Such places might not be sufficiently diversified occupationally to engender high rates of inventive activity.
+Chapple et al. conclude that high-tech employment share measures might thus penalize larger cities with a large number of high-tech occupations but a more diversified economy.
 Additionally, different industries have different propensities to patent.
-Such differences are lost in an 'overall' share measure of the sort employed here.
+Such differences are lost in an overall share measure of the sort employed here.
 Finally, we might conjecture that the negative correlation is actually a reflection of scientific or research bureaucracy.
-More scientists and engineers might entail (i) more overhead and not necessarily better innovative results or (ii) patents registered elsewhere by a multi-locational firm.
+More scientists and engineers might entail (1) more